 Private viewing: 15 Euro per hour or part thereof

-Scientific viewing: 10 Euro per hour or part thereof
+Scientific viewing: 10 Euros per hour or part thereof

-Students with a valid student ID: 5 Euro per hour or part thereof.
+Students with valid student card: 5 Euro per hour or part thereof.

-We kindly ask you to schedule an appointment by phone.
+We kindly ask you to contact us by phone to make an appointment.